 What to Bring Snowshoeing

-We have already discussed what you should wear for a snowshoe day-hiking, but the cold winter conditions will also require you to have a handful of essential gear.
+We have already discussed what you should wear for a snowshoe day-hiking, but the cold weather and snow conditions will also require you to have a handful of essential gear.
 It is also advisable to always check the weather forecast before starting.

 Firstly, let’s take a look at the basic snowshoeing gear, but if you have already bought these basic items, feel free to move on to our list of accessories.